intelia-agility/mlspecialisation/usecase2/README.md

 ### 3.2.3.6 Machine learning model training and development
 **Note:** The following analysis can be found in the [05-KFP_Pipeline.ipynb](html/05-KFP_Pipeline.html).

+- Hyperparameter tunning

+Both our base recommender and XGBoost models have surpassed all open Black Friday models.
+Before we deploy these models into production, it's important to fine-tune the model hyper parameters to achieve the best prediction performance.
+- Deployed models

 The best-performing model is the DNN model trained using FastAI collab_learner.
 In order to control overfitting, the original data has been slipped into 75% as the train set and 25% as the test set.
 The model will be trained on the training set and evaluated using scaled RMSE and original RMSE on the test set.
 Unlike many other deep learning frameworks that use a fixed or decreasing learning rate, FastAI uses a cyclic learning rate to make the model training converge faster.

 We have a constraint to minimise the training cost; therefore, we didn't use a GPU.
 The DNN model training took 10 minutes to complete.
 To reduce the cost, we used a simplified version of grid search to optimise the DNN performance.
 We ran several experiments to select the best-performing model by changing the most important hyperparameter, n_factors, which is the size of the depth of the DNN fully connected layer.
 We found that the optimal number was 160.